qcodespp/qcodespp.github.io/docs/source/dummy_measurements.rst

                     step_parameter=instrument.output2,
                     step_start=0,step_stop=10,step_num=11,step_delay=0.1
                     device_info='test',
-                    params_to_measure=[instrument.input1, instrument.input2])
+                    measure=[instrument.input1, instrument.input2])

-This function 'steps' instrument.output2, and at every step, it sweeps instrument.output1, and at each point on that sweep, the parameters in params_to_measure are measured.
+This function 'steps' instrument.output2, and at every step, it sweeps instrument.output1, and at each point on that sweep, the parameters in measure are measured.

 Again, we are given information about the DataSetPP, which shows the array shapes are now indeed two dimensional.